AY2526S1-CS2103T-W12-4/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

+- Clients are considered duplicates if they have the same `NAME`, `PHONE`, `ADDRESS`, and `EMAIL` field.
+Duplicates are not allowed and an error message will be shown.

 <box type="tip">

 **Tip:** A client can have any number of tags (0 or more)